top of page

 In 2019 the Land Conservancy, in partnership with community members, local organizations, the University at Buffalo Regional Institute, and Make Communities began work on an Equitable Development Framework for The Riverline.
 Completed in 2020, this document is a framework to promote equity in all aspects of the project—working to ensure that all residents, regardless of race, ethnicity, income, age, or ability can benefit from investments in The Riverline and nearby neighborhoods.

-In 2020, the Land Conservancy was selected for inclusion in the Highline Network, a community of infrastructure reuse projects throughout North America.
+In 2020, The Riverline was selected for inclusion in the High Line Network, a community of infrastructure reuse projects throughout North America.
 Together, Network members explore how to create a world where people have access to vibrant public spaces that center local communities, build civic connections, support environmental resilience, and foster equitable community development.

 In 2020, the team of W Architecture, Hood Design Studio, and Green Shield Ecology were selected to lead the Concept and Schematic Design phase of The Riverline.
 This year-long process built upon the Community Vision Plan, design ideas competition, and Equitable Development Framework and additional conversations with the community to produce a concept for The Riverline as refuge, with a series of natural public spaces tailored to their surroundings.
 Finalized in the summer of 2021, you can see their renderings of various locations along the trail here.